VilleJuhan1/Fullstack-websovelluskehitys-osa14-projekti/README.md

 - Instead of javascript, the project will use typescript as a baseline.
 - A relational database will be used, but is not in focus
 - The architecture of the project is displayed on various levels in mermaid diagrams.
+- The app will have user management which requires use of authentication & authorization.
+Users have two possible access levels: free and premium.
+Users can upgrade their account using a mock payment provider.

 ## Use of AI